 - Learn Xactimate estimating software

-- Apply for jobs and continue training and networking (check out our post on the best free insurance adjuster training for some great resources for this)
+- Apply for jobs with a great insurance adjuster resume, and continue training and networking (check out our post on the best free insurance adjuster training for some great resources for this)

 How to Become a Staff Property Adjuster